joewandy/hlda/README.md

 Hierarchical Latent Dirichlet Allocation
 ----------------------------------------

+**Note: this repository should only be used for education purpose.
+For production use, I'd recommend using https://github.com/bab2min/tomotopy which is more production-ready**

 Hierarchical Latent Dirichlet Allocation (hLDA) addresses the problem of learning topic hierarchies from data.
 The model relies on a non-parametric prior called the nested Chinese restaurant process, which allows for arbitrarily large branching factors and readily accommodates growing data collections.
 The hLDA model combines this prior with a likelihood that is based on a hierarchical variant of latent Dirichlet allocation.